 When he first told me I would be doing this, I admit, I had my doubts that I was capable, but Marv reassured me I was, and he was right.
 This firm encouragement is what makes him an ideal coach: he is not overly pushy or aggressive, but his confidence gives you the courage to try (and succeed at) new things.
 He also had me doing heavy ropes, and doing some plyometrics, dynamic core work and strength exercises with a medicine ball and the TRX Suspension Trainer.

 While there is no doubt he gave me a butt kicking unlike any I've had in recent memory, true to his word, I survived injury and pain free.
 In fact, I woke up the next day feeling pretty awesome.

 Considering that it was one of the toughest workouts I've done, it was very humbling when Marv reminded me that the body of the workout, based on three timed circuits of exercises, which I was asked to perform as many times as I could in a given amount of time, amounted to only 16 minutes.
 This efficiency is one of the reasons Marv prefers this type of metabolic training.

 Folks in the Annex area looking for a great place to take their training to the next level should definite check out Blast.
+Program offerings include kettlebell olympic weightlifting, hybrid athletic, metabolic conditioning, yoga and TRX.
 The facility offers a membership based club offering Usage Only and Class Based memberships.
 Their membership terms range from 30 days to 12 months for $75-$160/month.